raspberrypilearning/scratch-cat-goes-skiing/en/step_3.md

 + Add the code to your skier sprite so it appears at the top of the slope and points downhill when the flag is pressed.

---- hints ---

---- hint ---

-+ Select the 'Scripts' tab and have a look at the `Events`{:class="blockevents"} and `Motion`{:class="blockmotion"} blocks.

---- /hint ---

---- hint ---

-+ When the `green flag is clicked`{:class="blockevents"}, make your skier sprite `go to the x & y`{:class="blockmotion"} co-ordinates at the top of the screen and `point in the direction`{:class="blockmotion"} of 90 degrees.

---- /hint ---

---- hint ---

-This is what your code should look like:

 ```blocks
 	when green flag clicked
 	go to x: (0) y: (100)
 	point in direction (90 v)
 ```

---- /hint ---

---- /hints ---

 + Test and save your project.